-Services may include a comprehensive medical assessment with special attention to the unique medical problems sometimes experienced by children with Down Syndrome.
-Referral to other specialty medical and therapeutic services and laboratory and radiologic assessments are arranged as necessary.
-Families will be linked with medical, educational, social and financial supports in their communities as indicated and resources identified to assist them in meeting the unique needs of their child.
-A close working relationship will be maintained with the child’s primary care physician.
+Families are linked with medical, educational, social and financial supports in their communities as indicated and resources identified to assist them in meeting the unique needs of their child.
+Our team of developmental pediatricians, psychologists, geneticists and advanced practice nurses maintain a close working relationship with the child’s primary care physician throughout their care.

 Services are covered by most insurance providers.
 To expedite insurance coverage we recommend a referral be sent to the clinic by the patient's primary care physician.

 Comprehensive evaluation — Monitoring for feeding difficulty in infants, atlantoaxial instability and signs of celiac disease

 Assessments for Attention Deficit Hyperactivity Disorder or Autism Spectrum Disorders in individuals with Down syndrome